 The impact of personal job loss or the job loss of a parent or caregiver is causing financial stress for the whole family and is a major concern right now for young people.

-Covid-19 is having widespread impacts on health and wellbeing of young people
+COVID-19 is having widespread impacts on the health and wellbeing of young people

 When compared to the previous report from October 2020, young people surveyed were significantly more concerned about maintaining their physical health, the health and wellbeing of loved ones and feeling lonely and isolated.
 Contrary to popular media messaging that young people feel immune to the disease or don’t care about it, our survey showed more than half of young people were fearful of catching the virus.
 This was similar to the level of concern regarding catching the virus shown in the previous report.